jmu0/logicserver/README.md

 Sensors from ioserver.
 Sensors are named and grouped into rooms.

 ###Events
 Events from ioserver.
 Events are named.
-Controllers / States can subscribe to it.
+Controllers / States can subscribe to them.

 ###Controllers
 Controllers set controls based on events and sensors.

 ###States
-Sates sets Controls and controllers to put everything in a 'state'
+Sates set Controls and controllers to put everything in a 'state'